zyapguy/zyapguy/README.md

 ## I'm an indie game dev and a software developer
 - 🎮 I’m currently working on a [video game][website]!
-- ⌨️ I’m currently learning C
+- ⌨️ I’m currently learning web development.
 - 🖥️ I'm looking to work freelance
-- 👍 2020 Goals: Git Gud
+- 👍 2021 Goals: Actually finish a project
 - ⚡ Fun fact: I once made a popular game about a dog that likes pepsi

 ### Connect with me: